Federated Coordinate Descent for Privacy-Preserving Multiparty Linear Regression: Scheme Details

 Note that the noise $r_k$ is the same as the \textit{CSP} distributed to each \textit{DO}, and $r_k$ is unknown to the \textit{Evaluator}.

 Finally, the \textit{CSP} sends the decrypted ${S^{\prime}}_{k j}$, ${Z}_k$, and the perturbated ${Q^{\prime}}_k$, ${\Delta R^{\prime}}_k$ to the \textit{Evaluator} for training the global regression model.
 Let $Dec.Pai$ denote the decryption function.
-The decryption and perturbation process are illustrated in algorithm~\ref{alg:dec}.
+The decryption and perturbation processes are illustrated in algorithm~\ref{alg:dec}.